 "Strategic Asset Allocation" is a portfolio strategy that sets a target allocation of asset classes chosen looking ahead a period of at least three years.
+There is generally very little deviation between the actual fund(s) asset allocation and the SAA.

 "Tactical Asset Allocation" is a dynamic investment strategy, targeting investment opportunities in the market over the next few months.
+This means the actual fund(s) asset allocation may vary considerably, utilising the full range around the benchmark allocation.